ruboerner/FEMT2D/README.md

 To make the creation of 2-D triangular meshes more user-friendly, the installation of [PyGIMLi](http://www.pygimli.org) is strongly recommended.

 `FEMT2D` has been tested with MATLAB R2020a.
 Earlier releases work well also.
+Also note that compatibility with [Octave](http://www.octave.org) has not been tested.

 To activate rendering of $\LaTeX$ expressions within this `README.md`, download and activate this [Chrome extension](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima).